Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 Why is my ZZ plant not growing?

-ZZ plants are naturally slow growers—they may only produce a few new stems per year.
-If yours isn’t growing at all, check: (1) Is it getting enough light?
-(2) Is it winter/dormant season?
-(3) Is the pot way too big?
-Be patient.
+ZZ plants are naturally slow growers and may only produce a few new stems per year.
+If yours isn’t growing at all, check three things: is it getting enough light, is it the winter dormant season, and is the pot far too big?
+In most cases the answer is simply patience.

 Should I mist my ZZ plant?

 No. ZZ plants are adapted to dry conditions and prefer average household humidity.
-Misting is unnecessary and can actually promote fungal issues.
+Misting is unnecessary and can actually encourage fungal issues on the leaves.

 Helpful Video Guide